ML-Bioinfo-CEITEC/ENNGene/README.md

 evolutionary conservation, and secondary structure, and includes utilities that can perform needed preprocessing steps, allowing simplified input such as genomic coordinates.
 ENN-Gene deals with all steps of training and evaluation of Convolutional Neural Networks for genomics, empowering researchers that may not be experts in machine learning to perform this powerful type of analysis.

+> We are preparing a video tutorial for an even easier start with the ENN-Gene application!

 ### Installation

-TODO @Ondra
+TODO

 ### Implementation
 ENN-Gene is built atop TensorFlow, one of the most popular Deep Learning frameworks.